Topics: Artificial Intelligence, Computer Science, Ontology, Knowledge Graph

 - Via group evaluation

-- Attendance at all classes is expected.
+Attendance at all classes is expected.
 If you are sick and can not attend, please contact the professor in advance.
 The class includes many group participation activities and participation in class is included in the final grade evaluation.
-Missed classes are recorded will will impact grades.
+Missed classes are recorded and will impact grades.

 Course: Ontology Engineering